 Configure HDFS (Hadoop Distributed File System)

 Before using the Hadoop Distributed File System (HDFS), we need to explicitly configure it to specify the storage locations for the NameNode and DataNodes.
-We plan to store the NameNode and DataNodes on the local file system, specifically in ~/hdfs:
+We plan to store the NameNode and DataNodes on the local file system, specifically in ~/hdfs

 mkdir -p ~/hdfs/namenode ~/hdfs/datanode

-We will add the following properties to the HDFS configuration file ./etc/hadoop/hdfs-site.xml to reflect this:
+We will add the following properties to the HDFS configuration file ./etc/hadoop/hdfs-site.xml

-Before starting the Hadoop environment for the first time, we need to initialize the data for the NameNode node:
+file above to add these configuration items to the configuration fileBefore starting the Hadoop environment for the first time, we need to initialize the data for the NameNode node:

 hdfs namenode -format

-Forgetting to initialize the NameNode node may lead to encountering the NameNode is not formatted error.
+Forgetting to initialize the NameNode node may lead to encountering the NameNode is not formatted

 Configure MapReduce (driven by YARN)

 MapReduce is a simple programming model for data processing, and YARN (Yet Another Resource Negotiator) is Hadoop’s cluster resource management system.
-We use a similar method as above to edit the ./etc/hadoop/mapred-site.xml file and configure the following items:
+We use a similar method as above to edit the ./etc/hadoop/mapred-site.xml

-Similarly, we edit the ./etc/hadoop/yarn-site.xml file:
+Similarly, we edit the ./etc/hadoop/yarn-site.xml

 Start the Hadoop cluster